U.S. Press Freedom Tracker

 Woman who chased New York photojournalist ordered into therapy

 The Hunter College adjunct professor who threatened and chased two New York City journalists with a machete must complete six to twelve months of behavioral therapy under the terms of a plea deal reached on Oct.
-2, 2023, the Bronx District Attorney’s office told the U.S. Press Freedom Tracker via email.
+2, 2023, the Bronx District Attorney’s Office told the U.S. Press Freedom Tracker via email.

 In May 2023, New York Post photojournalist Robert Miller and reporter Reuven Fenton attempted to interview Shellyne Rodriguez at her New York City apartment about a viral video of her confronting anti-abortion students at the college earlier in the month.